wilsonmar/wilsonmar.github.io/_posts/2018-08-05-salesforce-heroku.md

 🍺  /usr/local/Cellar/heroku/3.43.5: 992 files, 6.2M, built in 7 seconds
    </pre>

-1. Fix brew link
+1. If you get the message:

-   Error: The `brew link` step did not complete successfully The formula built, but is not symlinked into /usr/local
+   <pre>Error: The `brew link` step did not complete successfully
+   The formula built, but is not symlinked into /usr/local</pre>

+   Fix it by first:

    <pre><strong>
    brew link --overwrite --dry-run heroku
    </strong></pre>

-1. To force the link and overwrite all conflicting files:
+   To force the link and overwrite all conflicting files:

    <pre><strong>
    brew link --overwrite heroku